Tom Hegen on capturing the relationship between humans and nature

 With a background on graphic design, Tom Hegen takes a highly visual and graphic approach to his photographs, adapting the rules of composition and color to the photography medium.
 Fascinated and shocked by the sheer impact human beings have on the land and environment, Tom Hegen explored the idea of the Anthropocene with one of his own creative language: photography.

-Through aerial photography, Tom Hegen is able to obtain a new, almost abstract aesthetics in his work, inviting the viewer to decode the image and its message, the complex relationship between humans and nature.
+Through aerial photography, the photographer is able to obtain a new, almost abstract aesthetics in his work, inviting the viewer to decode the image and its message, the complex relationship between humans and nature.